Climbing peak

+free-standing rocks that […] can only be ascending by a climb, assault (Überfall), crossing (Übertritt) or jump from nearby rocks […].

 Another requirement is its recognition by the responsible sub-committee of the Saxon Climbers' Federation (SBB) and the responsible conservation authorities.
 For hikers these authorized summits may often be recognised by the presence of a summit register and abseiling anchor points.

 In other climbing areas, such as those in Bohemian Switzerland, there are other exceptions.
 There, climbing peaks only need to have a significant rock face - the lowest side of which has to be less than 10 m high, but at least 6 m high.